NielsVerouden/ACT_TimeSeriesAnalysis/README.md

-# README ACT project
+# README ACT project - Flood risk assessment using time series analysis
 Project for ACT module
-Jakko-Jan van Ek, Julia Sipkema, Mark Boeve, Niels Verouden & Raimon Bach Pareja
+Project members: Jakko-Jan van Ek, Julia Sipkema, Mark Boeve, Niels Verouden & Raimon Bach Pareja
+Coach: Sytze de Bruin
+Commissioner: S.M.J.
+Arts, Ministerie van Defensie

 ## Name
 Flood risk assessment using time series analysis

 ## Description
+#nog aanpassen met uiteindelijke executive summary
 In recent years, climate change has become an important factor for conflict.
 Since the Dutch Ministry of Defence strives for a world of freedom and security, getting insight into flooding is highly valuable to the Ministry for proper planning of operations.
 Therefore, the main objective of this project is to create a globally applicable time series analysis method which analyses the spatial and temporal patterns of flood prone areas.